readloud/Login-Hunter/README.md

-# Find Default Login for Web to Access the Web Administrator page.
+# Find Default Login to Access the Web Administrator page.

 tools: